panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 ---
 title: Use React.memo() wisely
 description: "React.memo() uses memoization to skip unnecessary component re-render.
-But used incorrectly, it harms performance of components.
-Here's why..."
+But when used incorrectly, React.memo() can reduce performance of components."
 published: "2019-07-17"
 modified: "2019-07-17"
 thumbnail: "./images/instruments.jpg"